duthied/Free-Friendika/mods/bookmarklet-share2friendica/README.md

 ### Installing

-Open the file bookmarklet-share2friendica.js and change 'YourFriendicaDoomain.tld" with your friendica domain
+Open the file bookmarklet-share2friendica.js and change 'YourFriendicaDomain.tld" with your friendica domain

 If you friendica is at https://myfriend.myfami.ly/ , the original ...
 ```javascript